Kong/kubernetes-ingress-controller/keps/0009-ingress-class-params-crd.md

 ## Motivation

-- we want allow `IngressClass` behavior customizations in one place
+- we want to allow `IngressClass` behavior customizations in one place
 - we want to make configuration management related to `IngressClass` to not be a burden for the user even when IngressClass is assigned to many services